The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Evaluation Results

-Overall, our results show that across all variants and datasets, O4 Mini generates, on average, 17.54\% fewer diagrams with structural-constraint violations than GPT-4.1 Mini and 9.49\% fewer than DeepSeek.
-In addition, O4 Mini improves \textit{semantic correctness} by an average of 18.65\% compared to GPT-4.1 Mini and 7.35\% compared to DeepSeek, and increases \textit{semantic completeness} by 17.02\% and 5.59\%, respectively.
+For the \textit{cost} metric, Table~\ref{table:token_cost} reports the average number of LLM calls and the average number of tokens required per LLM for inputs, outputs, and reasoning.
+Overall, our results show that across all variants, datasets and evaluation methods, O4 Mini generates, on average, 17.54\% fewer activity diagrams with structural-constraint violations than GPT-4.1 Mini and 9.49\% fewer than DeepSeek.
+In addition, O4 Mini improves \textit{semantic correctness} by an average of 19.28\% compared to GPT-4.1 Mini and 7.75\% compared to DeepSeek, and increases \textit{semantic completeness} by 17.51\% and 6.98\%, respectively.
 Finally, O4 Mini requires an average of 0.71 fewer LLM calls than GPT-4.1 Mini \hbox{and 1.25 fewer than DeepSeek.}